agua-chile/R-Package/README.md

 # R Package
-For STA 445 at NAU, I created an R package that contains World Cup and world population data.
-In this package is a function that will display a graph of the population of an inputed coutry.
+For STA 445 at NAU, I created an R package to give me experience with creating a package that has data and functions in it.